WildernessLabs/Meadow.CLI/CLICommands.md

 `Meadow.CLI --Uart1Trace` - Routes Meadow OS trace information to COM1 (UART1) Tx=D12, RX=D13
 `Meadow.CLI --Uart1Apps` - Frees COM1 for Meadow application use (default)
 `Meadow.CLI --StartDebugging --VSDebugPort 4024` - Starts the remote debugging servers in Meadow.CLI and in Meadow.OS, allowing Visual Studio remote debugging of the .Net code running in Meadow.
 This command will also restart Meadow.
+Note: port 4024 is the default port for Visual Studio 2019

 ## Persisted Commands

 The following commands are maintained by Meadow when the Meadow is restarted.
 However, no command is persisted if the Meadow is power cycled.
 After a power cycle the following default values will apply.
 `SetTraceLevel` - Default is a Trace Level of 0.
 `MonoEnable & MonoDisable` - Default is mono enable.
-`TraceEnable & TraceDisable - Enables / disables trace to MeadowCLI` - Default is not to send trace to MeadowCLI.
+`TraceEnable & TraceDisable` - Enables / disables trace to Meadow.CLI - Default is not to send trace to MeadowCLI.
-`Uart1race & Uart1App` - Default is Uart1 available for application.
+`Uart1Trace & Uart1App` -  Switches the function of Uart1 to/from the application from/to debugging. - Default is Uart1 available for application.
 `StartDebugging` - Default is remote debugging disabled.

 ## Extraneous Commands